 I came to doubt theoretical physicists many years ago when my graduate school physics teacher told me that vectors are not reliable under relativistic circumstances but my physics laboratory demonstrated the many ways light energy interacts with its environment.
 One experiment in particular taught me to think of light as energy rather than as discrete photons.
 Two perpendicular polarizing filters blocked all light, but adding an intermediate filter at an intermediate angle allowed some light to pass through all three filters.

-For at least 40 years, I’ve been convinced that theoretical physics went off track when they made two assumptions: that cesium clocks were always accurate and that the cosmological redshifts are entirely due to differences in relative velocity; and that the Universe doesn’t extend far past anything that we can see — that the Universe isn’t effectively infinite and what we can see with even the best telescopes is merely the visible Universe, a small part of the entire Universe where the light energy gets to us before all its energy is lost to this mysterious but ubiquitous phenomenon.
+For at least 40 years, I’ve been convinced that theoretical physics went off track when they made three assumptions: that cesium clocks were always accurate; that the cosmological redshifts are entirely due to differences in relative velocity; and that the Universe doesn’t extend far past anything that we can see — that the Universe isn’t effectively infinite and what we can see with even the best telescopes is merely the visible Universe, a small part of the entire Universe where the light energy gets to us before all its energy is lost to this mysterious but ubiquitous phenomenon.

 Recently, I’ve discovered other evidence against the theories of an expanding universe which has been suppressed by “peer review” that has fallen into the trap of these assumptions.
 The life work of Halton Arp exists and has been published, but remains mostly in obscurity due to the biases and blind spots of the cosmological community.